 A special case is $f_{3c, linear}(w| r=1, n=1)$, where the function is equivalent to the linear of the two-class rounding from Equation~\eqref{eq:linear}.
 For $r < 1$ this function rounds to three classes, and for $n \neq 1$ this function is not linear anymore.

-In Figure~\ref{fig:3prob_space}, the three-class rounding for the extension of Equation~\eqref{eq:linear} can be found.
-As can be seen, the solid lines denote the special case of two-class rounding with $r=1$ and $n=1$, the dashed lines denote three-class rounding with $r=0.9$ and $n=1$ and the dotted lines denote the two-class rounding with $r=1$ and $n=3$, which shows a less peaked function.
-We can now compare an example of two- versus three-class rounding.
-Consider the case where we have variable $v=-0.95$.
+In Figure~\ref{fig:3prob_space}, three-class rounding for the extension of Equation~\eqref{eq:linear} can be found.
+As can be seen, solid lines denote the special case of two-class rounding with $r=1$ and $n=1$, dashed lines denote three-class rounding with $r=0.9$ and $n=1$ and dotted lines denote the two-class rounding with $r=1$ and $n=3$, which shows a less peaked function.
+For an example of two- versus three-class rounding, consider the case where we have variable $v=-0.95$.
 For two-class rounding there is only the chance of rounding to $-1$ with $p(y = \lfloor v \rceil)$ (red solid line), a chance to round to $0$ with $p(y = \lfloor v \rceil + 1)$ (green solid line) and zero chance to round to $-2$ with $p(y = \lfloor v \rceil-1)$ (yellow solid line).
-Now for three-class rounding, with $r=0.9$ and $n=1$, when $v=-0.95$ we find that there is a high chance to round to $-1$ with $p(y = \lfloor v \rceil)$ (red dashed line) and a small chance to round to $0$ with $p(y = \lfloor v \rceil + 1)$ (green dashed line) and a tiny chance to round to $-2$ with $p(y = \lfloor v \rceil - 1)$ (yellow dashed line).
+For three-class rounding, with $r=0.9$ and $n=1$, when $v=-0.95$ we find a high chance to round to $-1$ with $p(y = \lfloor v \rceil)$ (red dashed line) and a small chance to round to $0$ with $p(y = \lfloor v \rceil + 1)$ (green dashed line) and a tiny chance to round to $-2$ with $p(y = \lfloor v \rceil - 1)$ (yellow dashed line).

 \paragraph{Extended cosine} Similarly, we can transform the cosine probability from Equation~\eqref{eq:cosine} to three-class rounding: